ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 #### New Mysteries or Questions
 - **What caused the large flash from the temple?** Connection to Session 2's sacred branch ritual?
-- **How will community react to murder attempt revelation?** Will Holya take action?
-- **What exactly did "we cut the rope, we let him go" mean?** Method and location of assassination attempt?
-- **Are there other violent actions against Davirith the leadership doesn't know about?**
-- **How can the community heal from attempted murder of their investigator?**
-- **Will the party's intervention change community dynamics or escalate tensions?**
+- **Who are the three enemy casters and why are they cursing the party?** Connection to bandit operation?
+- **Are the casters working with the Ribbet bandits or independent threat?** Magical backup for criminals?
+- **What are the curse effects on Aster, Hart, and Banjo?** Combat penalties, ongoing damage, or other debuffs?
+- **Is the cave ogre connected to the casters or just territorial?** Natural guardian vs. magical ally?
+- **How can the party remove the curses?** Killing casters, magical dispelling, or other methods?
+- **Are there more magical threats in Whisper Wind Pass?** Supernatural danger beyond bandits and ogre?
-- **Does the crowd's violence connect to the supernatural corruption affecting the settlement?**
+- **Does this magical activity connect to regional corruption affecting Mire's End and other areas?**

 #### Resolved Plot Points
 - **Davirith's "curse" status**: Publicly declared not cursed, community blame narrative challenged